 The Basics of Branding

 Branding involves working to shape a recognizable image for your business.
-It is everything from your logo and tagline to your company’s values, mission, and how you transmit with your audience.
+It is everything from your logo and tagline to your company’s values, mission, and how you communicate with your audience.
 A clearly defined brand sets the direction for a business, differentiates it from competitors, and gives a connection with customers.

 Pivotal Ingredients of a Strong Brand